LeonBaram/yeeval/README.md

 # TODO
 - improve error handling
     - keys that are not found should be handled more gracefully (e.g. `None` by default)
-    - better feedback for other errors (e.g. syntax)